Harald-U/kubernetes-handson/index.md

 * [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/)
 * [stern](https://github.com/wercker/stern)

-You may not know `stern`: stern allows you to tail multiple pods on Kubernetes and multiple containers within the pod.
+You may not know `stern`: stern allows you to tail (follow) the logs of multiple pods on Kubernetes and multiple containers within the pod.
+It keeps displaying the logs when a pod is stopped and restarted.
 Each result is color coded for quicker debugging.

 ## Get the code